 Our current research investigates treatment options for menopausal symptoms that disrupt a woman’s life.
 Our observational studies on psychiatric disorders during pregnancy allow us to add to the limited knowledge about the effects of both treated and untreated mood disorder on a woman and her child.
 We regularly publish our research in scholarly journals and present our findings at scientific conferences throughout the world.

 You may view the list of current studies being conducted at the Center below.
-If you do not qualify for one of current studies, be sure to join our Research Registry by filling out our Research Consult Form; you will be contacted by one of our Research Assistants if we begin a study that may be of interest to you.
+If you do not qualify for one of current studies, be sure to join our Research Registry by filling out our Research Interest Form through the button to the right; you will be contacted by one of our Research Assistants if we begin a study that may be of interest to you.

 Active Research Studies